 So here’s sharing some best ideas for that perfect UK Road Trip for a week or two:

-Visiting UK in Winter Season
+Visiting the UK in the Winter Season

-If you are considering to visit UK ( England and Wales ) in the months of November – February in the year, most people would discourage you due to the less-than-ideal weather expected in Winter.
+If you are considering visiting UK ( England and Wales ) in the months of November – February in the year, most people would discourage you due to the less-than-ideal weather expected in Winter.
 However, that is highly objective.
 While it will definitely be colder, more cloudy/ rainy days, the cities and sights throughout England are still immensely exciting and our over 1 week in England has been truly rewarding.